 We do not currently support passwords as a second security level on the RSS feed.
 Many popular podcast apps do not support this feature, and many that do require sharing your account password openly without added encoding.
 That creates a security risk for the patron as well.

-If you’ve found that one of your patrons is sharing their custom RSS link please let us know by using the ‘Send us a note’ link below.
-Please include with the following details:
+If you’ve found that one of your patrons is sharing their custom RSS link please let us know by using the Email Patreon support button below.
+Please include the following details:

 - A link to where you found your shared RSS feed.